SydneyBioX/CCIDeconv/README.md

 ```bash
 git clone https://github.com/SydneyBioX/CCIDeconv.git
 ```
-2. Run the model on your own data or with the example data
+2. Run the model on your own data or with the example data.
+Model weights can be downloaded from https://doi.org/10.5281/zenodo.20518900

 ``` bash
  cd CCIDeconv